2026 James Beard Awards

 Restaurant and Chef Awards

-Best Chefs in America – Great Lakes:
+Best Chefs – Great Lakes:

 - Avishar Barua, Chef/Owner, Agni and Joya’s